EducationMoney.com Homepage

 ASSISTANCE CONSIDERATIONS:

-Formula and Matching Requirements: Schools participating in loan programs must match the Federal contribution with an amount not less than one-ninth of the Federal allotment.
+This program has no statutory formula.
+Matching Requirements: Percent: 90.%.
+Schools participating in loan programs must match the Federal contribution with an amount not less than one-ninth of the Federal allotment.
+MOE requirements are not applicable to this program.

 POST ASSISTANCE REQUIREMENTS: